 Vermeer showed amazing innovation in the techniques he employed.
 He used sand to flesh some textures, probably used a dark room, ‘camera obscura’, to play, like a modern photographer, with depth of field and paint perfect perspectives.
 As for the famous blue of his paintings, the painter used a rare and expensive material, ground lapis lazuli, which has incomparable intensity.
 He also painted spots of luminosity, in areas where they would not normally occur, to give certain details an original appearance.

 By choosing to extract his paintings from the ‘red ocean’, Vermeer also freed them from the socio-economic context of the time and made them timeless works that do not reveal all of their secrets, many of which still remain today as sources of mysterious reflection.
-It is this strategy that undoubtedly makes this exhibition (current 22 Feb – 22 May 2017) a huge success, almost 400 years later.
+It is this strategy that undoubtedly makes his work a huge success, almost 400 years later.